paulfryer/ibkr/docs/SDK-COMPARISON.md

-# SDK Comparison: Clean API vs NSwag vs Kiota
+# SDK Comparison: IBKR SDK vs NSwag vs Kiota

 This guide helps you choose between the three SDK layers by comparing their design philosophies, code patterns, and ideal use cases.